romit0226/newslaundry/README.md

 First Enable the CORS Proxy by link -https://cors-anywhere.herokuapp.com to bypass the CORS error!

 link - https://romit0226.github.io/newslaundry/

+Since this is mobile build so please load the page in mobile view !!
 ## Available Scripts

 In the project directory, you can run: